Effective October 1, 2018 | Last Update November 6, 2023

 Skytap as a GDPR Data Controller

 In some circumstances, such as during the account registration process for customer use of Skytap Services, Skytap collects and maintains Personal Data.
 This data is collected and maintained solely for the offer and maintenance of Skytap Services for customer use, and for the relevant communications and uses detailed within this policy.
 For these purposes, Skytap is the Controller.
+Skytap also collects Personal Data of the Data Subjects with whom it interacts or wishes to interact with for its general business purpose including sales and marketing of the Skytap Services

-The collection and processing of your Personal Data for direct use and administration of our Services is based on contractual obligation, necessary to provide you with access and use of the Services.
+The collection and processing of your Personal Data for direct use and administration of our Services is based on contractual obligation, necessary to provide You with access and use of the Services.

 Personal Data We Collect